Immediate summary

 Distance from Paris: 30—45 min

-Terrain: small roads, wooded areas, clean tarmac
+Terrain: small roads, wooded areas, clean asphalt

 Why it's a good outing:

-- quick access from Paris left bank
+• quick access from Paris on the left bank

-- smooth road, ideal for warming up
+• smooth road, ideal for warming up

-- reasonable traffic outside rush hours
+• reasonable traffic outside peak hours

 2. Saint-Germain-en-Laye and its terraces